muratk3n/thirdwave/en/tweets/2017/week44.md

 As Gellner said, nationalism is

 "essentially, the general imposition of a high culture on society, where previously low cultures had taken up the lives of the majority, and in some cases of the totality, of the population.
 It means that generalized diffusion of a school-mediated, academy-supervised idiom, codified for the requirements of reasonably precise bureaucratic and technological communication.
 It is the establishment of an anonymous, impersonal society, with mutually substitutable atomized individuals, held together above all by a shared culture of this kind, in place of a previous complex structure of local groups, sustained by folk cultures reproduced locally and idiosyncratically by the micro-groups themselves"

 This is the root of modernity.
 The problem is we are not living in modern times - so here is the song and dance political leaders (yes there are leaders, and they need to do stuff, don't turn to us and say we are in charge, do your fucking job) have to pursue.
 Pay partial lip service to the items above, but never push the single culture narrative too much (but don't give up on it completely either), being especially careful at the aspects of this "one" culture that are offensive the huge numbers of people.
 This, of course, is for holders of high office, everyone else can say whatever flack they want.
 What I am trying to say is, the national narratives are distasteful, so you turn the volume down, selectively, highlighting truth as much as possible.

 I guess the problem above could be named "the modernity conandrum".

 At the same time society is prepared for the next thing which is distributed, less connected, less centralized with the largest possible safety net as possible, bringing modernity to its ultimate conclusion.
 The rest, noone can know.

 ---

-[1] Stephanapolous, All Too Human